Skip to content

 Example

 On Aug.
-24, 2021, a warrant with a void date of Aug.
-31, 2021, is canceled and reissued as a replacement warrant.
-When complying with the replacement warrant requirements above, the replacement warrant also voids Aug.
+24, 2021, an agency cancels a warrant with a void date of Aug.
+31, 2021, and reissues a replacement warrant.
+To comply with the replacement warrant requirements above, the agency ensures the replacement warrant also voids Aug.
 31, 2021, based on the date required in the ORIG PMT DATE field.
-This time period only allows one week to mail the replacement warrant and for the payee to cash the warrant before Aug.
+This time period only allows one week for the agency to mail the replacement warrant and for the payee to cash the warrant before Aug.
 31.

 If the payee receives and cashes the replacement warrant after Aug.
 31, 2021, it will be rejected by Treasury Operations and returned to the financial institution, which may result in a potential charge against the payee.